Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Additional Experiments

 \subsubsection{Experimental Validation}

 We next validate the practical effectiveness of the proposed \emph{zero-cost sign template} approach.
 Recall that, when we constrain the sign of each targeted weight matrix to a deterministically re-generable template, the sign storage becomes zero in Eq.~\eqref{eq:zero_sign_cost3}, and only the nonnegative magnitudes need to be stored and compressed.
 In our implementation, we compress magnitudes via truncated SVD and store quantized factors.
 We focus on the Transformer for language tasks due to emerging needs for the model compression.
-The details of this validation is reported in Section~\ref{app:zero_template_details}.
+Figure~\ref{fig:bpweff_main} reports the main benchmark tasks, while Figure~\ref{fig:bpweff_kd} reports additional knowledge-distillation variants.
+The details of this validation are reported in Section~\ref{app:zero_template_details}.

-\paragraph{Protocol and metrics.} Figure~\ref{fig:bpweff_six} reports task performance as a function of the \emph{effective} bits-per-weight $\mathrm{bpw}_{\mathrm{eff}}$ on six benchmarks: CharLM and Text8-Char (test perplexity; lower is better), and DBPedia14 (test accuracy; higher is better), including their KD variants.
+\paragraph{Protocol and metrics.} Figures~\ref{fig:bpweff_main} and~\ref{fig:bpweff_kd} report task performance as a function of the \emph{effective} bits-per-weight $\mathrm{bpw}_{\mathrm{eff}}$ on six benchmarks: CharLM and Text8-Char (test perplexity; lower is better), and DBPedia14 (test accuracy; higher is better), including their KD variants.
 Each marker indicates the mean over three random seeds and error bars show one standard deviation.
 All methods are compared at approximately matched $\mathrm{bpw}_{\mathrm{eff}}$ under the accounting rules in Appendix~\ref{app:zero_template_details}.